Using Source Tracking to Grow Your Business

 Note: Notice that third-party sources, as well as any custom sources you create, are included in the Top Sources summary.
 For more information about common sources and their parameters, click here.
 For details about creating custom source tagging, click here.

 You can check all your conversation sources at a glance, directly from your Inbox.
 The Sources folder contains a list of sources of all conversations stored in the Inbox.
 Clicking on a source filters the Inbox view to display only conversations that originated from the selected source.

-To see the origin of an individual conversation, open the conversation and scroll up to the first message.
-The source is displayed in the upper right corner of the conversation thread.
+To see the origin of an individual booking, open the conversation and scroll to the appointment you want to find the source for.
+Click on the appointment.

-To view the sources of many conversations simultaneously, you can generate a Booking Report.
-This report type displays information about all scheduled or requested appointments, including the source of the conversation connected with the booking.
+To view the sources of many conversations simultaneously, you can export your client list.
+The export report can display information about all scheduled or requested appointments, including the source of the conversation connected with the bookings.

 Viewing Client Sources

 It is often useful to review the original marketing sources of your client pool.
 A client's marketing source is the origin of the first conversation with the client.
 Examples of marketing sources are automatic messages, direct links (e.g., your client portal), imports, etc.

 To view the source of an individual client, go to the Clients menu and click on a client.
 On the 3rd section of the client's main card, click 'Show more' under Contact Information.
 The source is then listed on the right side of the page, under Additional Info.